Table of Contents

 How are business credit cards different from personal credit cards?

-It’s possible to charge business expenses to your personal credit card, but there are essential differences between the two.
+So, though you can charge business expenses to your personal credit card, there are essential differences between personal and business credit cards.
 These include:

 Since credit card issuers know that business owners spend more than the average household, business credit cards tend to have higher credit limits than personal credit cards.
 If you anticipate needing a lot of capital for your expenses, you'll need a credit card with a higher limit.